swig/cccl/README.markdown

 Once you've generated your configure script and Makefiles by running aclocal, autoheader, autoconf and automake, you're ready to compile.

-Before you run the configure script (from within Cygwin or MinGW, of course), you'll need to set the compiler and linker environment variables to use cccl.
+Before you run the configure script (from within your Unix-like system, of course), you'll need to set the compiler and linker environment variables to use cccl.

 ```sh